How we assess how quickly you can get a job and what support you need

 Your need for support

 Arbetsförmedlingen has made the assessment that this information is relevant to determining how far you are from the labour market, how quickly you can find a job and what support you need.
-We use the statistical assessment support tool in order to determine whether the service Prepare and Match can provide you with the right support.
+We use the statistical assessment support tool in order to determine whether Prepare and Match can provide you with the right support.

 Three categories of support